strozfriedberg/sidr/README.md

-# Search Index DB Reporter
+# Search Index DB Reporter (SIDR)

 ## About

-SIDR (Search Index DB Reporter) is a tool designed to parse Windows search artifacts from Windows 10 (and prior) and Windows 11 systems.
+SIDR is a tool designed to parse Windows search artifacts from Windows 10 (and prior) and Windows 11 systems.
 The tool handles both ESE databases (Windows.edb) and SQLite databases (Windows.db) as input and generates three detailed reports as output.

 Example:
 `> sidr -f json C:\\test`